memuller/benedict/php/wp-content/plugins/tweet-blender/readme.txt

 * Provides advanced distributed caching mechanism to store Twitter data and work around Twitter API's connection limit
 * Allows to reroute all Twitter API requests via blog's web server to take advantage of white-listed server (with oAuth)
 * Allows to filter tweets by language (for hashtags and keyword sources only)

-= Translations =
-Russian - @knovitchenko
-Dutch - @afoka  (for help in Dutch use http://www.werkgroepen.net/wordpress/plugins/tweet-blender/)

-Please send translations for your language.
-POT file is in the /lang folder

 == Installation ==